Culture of Hyderabad: Sport

 Cricket is the most popular game in the city, and association football and racquet sports are also popular.
 At the professional level, the city has hosted national and international sports events such as the 2002 National Games of India, the 2003 Afro-Asian Games, the 2004 AP Tourism Hyderabad Open women's tennis tournament, the 2007 Military World Games, the 2009 World Badminton Championships and the 2009 IBSF World Snooker Championship.

 Prominent sportspeople from Hyderabad include V. V. S. Laxman, Mohammed Azharuddin, Sania Mirza, Mohammed Siraj, Syed Abdul Rahim and P. V. Sindhu.

 Preservation

 Preservation of Hyderabadi Culture is a serious issue.
 After the Integration of Hyderabad into the Indian Union, a large number of eminent personalities and intellectuals from the erstwhile Hyderabad State migrated to Pakistan.

-Today, many heritage structures, including the Moazzam Jahi Market, Osmania General Hospital, Mahbub Mansion, King Kothi Palace and the Paigah Tombs lie in a state of neglect.
+In recent years a number of heritage sites in Hyderabad have been the focus of restoration efforts.
+Monuments and historic buildings such as Moazzam Jahi Market, the Qutb Shahi Tombs (in the Qutb Shahi Heritage Park), the Paigah Tombs, Mahboob Chowk Clock Tower, the Saidani Ma Tomb, Sardar Mahal, Khursheed Jah Devdi, British Residency, the Bansipalet Stepwell and heritage police-buildings such as the restored Kotwal House / old James Street‐era station buildings have either been fully conserved or are undergoing active restoration.
+At the same time, several major structures remain neglected and vulnerable: these include the Errum Manzil, Mahbub Mansion, the Osmania General Hospital main building, and the Hillfort Palace among others, which heritage-activists cite as examples of missed conservation opportunities and ongoing decay.

 Urdu Calligraphy, or khushkhat, is also a dying art form.

 Nawab Mehboob Alam Khan states that many of the old recipes that form Hyderabadi cuisine are being lost.